The Lower East Side in Manhattan is one of the most fascinating neighborhoods in New York City.

 One of three bridges that link Brooklyn to Manhattan, the Williamsburg Bridge was built in 1903 and was the world's longest suspension bridge until 1924.

-Past Delancey on the corner of Essex and Broome is the site of the former Ludlow Street Jail which was opened from 1862 until the 1920s.
+This is the former site of the Ludlow Street Jail which opened in 1862 and closed in 1920s.

-Once the jail was closed and the building demolished, the new high school building went up in 1929.
+Once the jail was closed and the building demolished, the new huge Seward Park public high school was erected in 1929 (since slit up into five small huge schools in the same building).

 Among its famous alumni are many actors and comedians such as Walter Matthau, Zero Mostel, Tony Curtis, Estelle Getty, Jerry Stiller, and Keenen Ivory Wayans.

-At the turn of the 20th Century, Essex Street was teeming with pickle stores.
+In the early 1900s, Essex Street was teeming with pickle stores.
+Now it's only The Pickle Guys.

 11. Kossar's Bialys